-MTM, Inc., the NCAA national office awards supplier, will send official NCAA awards to the tournament manager approximately two weeks prior to the championship.
-The awards will include two team trophies (runner-up and champion): 22 national champion individual trophies and 15 watches (for the squad size of the championship team).
-When the awards arrive, the tournament manager should inventory all awards to be sure they are undamaged, are correctly inscribed and are in the appropriate quantities.
+MTM, Inc. will send official NCAA awards to the tournament director approximately one week prior to the championship.
+The awards will include two team trophies (runner-up and champion): 23 national champion individual trophies and 16 watches (for the squad size of the championship team).
+When the awards arrive the tournament director should inventory all awards to be sure they are undamaged, are correctly inscribed and are in the appropriate quantities.
 The awards boxes should then be retaped, closed and secured in a limited-access area.
 The NCAA will ship the semifinalist awards directly from the award provider to the appropriate institutions.

-No additional awards, unless otherwise approved by the championships manager, should be presented to the student-athletes and coaches of the participating teams.
+No additional awards, unless otherwise approved by the championships manager, should be presented to the studentathletes and coaches of the participating teams.